ValerioGc/ValerioGc/README.md

 ## ***Hi, Welcome to my profile*** <picture><source srcset="assets/gifs/waving.gif" media="min-width: 601px)" /><source srcset="assets/gifs/waving-sm.gif" media="(max-width: 600px)" /><img valign="center" src="assets/gifs/waving.gif" alt="gif waving" /></picture>

-> I’m a full-stack developer who has turned the passion about programming and the tech world into a full-time career.
-Being a full-stack allows me to not only develop client-facing apps and websites but also develop it with cutting edge backend support.
+> Always passionate about the IT world, over the years my personal projects have led me to study and grow in various sectors of the industry, from hardware, networks and systems to programming.

 <br/>